Journeying Through Regenerative Living: A Student's Experience in Jamaica

 - 4 min read

-Seventeen adventurous and passionate students of Evergreen State College in Olympia, Washington, made their way down to the equator along with their professor to join One Regeneration’s team in Jamaica.
-They came to learn more than permaculture principles and natural building techniques for a study abroad programme, Pathways: Permaculture and Beyond.
-They became pioneers and comrades in every way.
+Seventeen adventurous and passionate students from Evergreen State College in Olympia, Washington, embarked on a journey to the equator.
+Accompanied by their professor, they joined One Regeneration’s team in Jamaica.
+Their mission?
+To learn more than just permaculture principles and natural building techniques through the study abroad program, Pathways: Permaculture and Beyond.
+They became pioneers and comrades in every sense.

 The Classroom Versus the Outdoors

-How do you learn how to thrive outside of your comfort zone?
+How do you learn to thrive outside your comfort zone?

-Throughout their three week adventure they had the opportunity to bond with the land and all that it is home to.
+During their three-week adventure, they bonded with the land and its inhabitants.
 They journeyed from Orange Hill in St. Ann, through Kingston, to St. Thomas and back.
-They stayed on farms like Durga’s Den, visited alternative communities like Source Farms as well as organic growing communities like the tucked away Mt.
+Their accommodations varied, from farms like Durga’s Den to alternative communities such as Source Farms, and organic growing spaces like the tucked-away Mt.
 Pleasant cocoa farm.

-These student nomads consumed artisanal products made in the homesteads of Jamaica, learnt permaculture principles while living on a farm, and worked on physical projects that applied these very principles.
-Two such significant projects were the building of an earth bag dam for the GWG Research Station and natural plastering work on a compost toilet along with other earthen structures at Durga’s Den.
-These regenerative works were in addition to their final permaculture projects at 'base camp.'
+These student nomads savored artisanal products made in Jamaican homesteads.
+They learned permaculture principles while living on a farm, engaging in hands-on projects that applied these very principles.
+Two significant projects included building an earth bag dam for the GWG Research Station and natural plastering work on a compost toilet, alongside other earthen structures at Durga’s Den.
+These regenerative works complemented their final permaculture projects at 'base camp.'

-Over time students got their hands dirty in mud or immersed fully into life ‘outside’.
-They ate, slept, showered, worked and socialized under trees, over rocks, on logs, upcycled furniture or the good old ground.
-As a result, the group pushed their boundaries, expanded their personal learnings and subsequently contributed to the regenerative practices making a difference in the Caribbean and wider world.
-The energy they expended went toward building communities, exchanging knowledge and wisdom, and co-creating with organic and inorganic life.
+As time passed, students got their hands dirty in mud and fully immersed themselves in life ‘outside.’
+They ate, slept, showered, worked, and socialized under trees, over rocks, on logs, and even on upcycled furniture.
+This experience pushed their boundaries, expanded their personal learnings, and contributed to regenerative practices that made a difference in the Caribbean and the wider world.
+Their energy fueled community building, knowledge exchange, and co-creation with both organic and inorganic life.

-Limitations on fresh flowing water which often meant water conservation and changes to habits.
+Limitations on fresh flowing water necessitated conservation and habit changes.

-Eating mainly fresh provisions from the land thus limiting choice and preference
+Eating primarily fresh provisions from the land limited choice and preference.

-How does the natural creature respond to their natural environment and change?
+How does the natural creature respond to their environment and adapt?

 Embodied Learning and Education

-Whether you are a university student or a parent designing a path forward, you unconsciously or consciously decide what there is about life that is worth knowing and experiencing, in service to your needs and desires.
+Whether you’re a university student or a parent charting a path forward, you consciously or unconsciously decide what aspects of life are worth knowing and experiencing.
+This is in service to your needs and desires.

-Maybe there are no straight lines in your patterns, maybe your needs and wants are seasonal or cyclical or travel up and down and around.
-Maybe they shift with environment and inspiration or purpose.
-This makes the 'not knowing' perhaps scary.
+Perhaps there are no straight lines in your patterns.
+Maybe your needs and wants are seasonal or cyclical, shifting with environment and inspiration.
+This uncertainty can be daunting.
 What should I do next?
 What should I be?

-The "ing" in the process of learning, creating or being can be overwhelming or daunting and demand our trust and patience.
-Trust that we will grow after all and that we are growing even if we do not observe the daily shifts immediately.
-Trust that we will gain in life all of the abundance that we are afraid of not having.
-Principles of metacognition can help us to help ourselves by learning how we learn best.
-Knowing ourselves fully or more intimately may include what is revealed by 'us' in relation to 'the other.'
+The "ing" in the process of learning, creating, or being can feel overwhelming.
+It demands our trust and patience.
+Trust that we will grow, even if we don’t immediately observe daily shifts.
+Trust that we will gain the abundance we fear we might lack.
+Principles of metacognition can guide us in understanding how we learn best.
+Knowing ourselves more intimately may involve what is revealed by 'us' in relation to 'the other.'
 Some believe we are still pack animals.

 What are the boundaries?
-What are the dependancies?
-What is one life and what is the other?
-Where does one life begin and the other end if all life is connected?
-Indigenous thought and ways of being may nullify the concept of 'rewilding'.
-This is simply because co- existence and living in harmony with the elements are not perceived as 'wild' or 'wildness.'
-Does the modern understanding of wilderness deny humanity's genesis as part of the natural world?
-Have the machines been doing the work of being human and are we now having to embody being human again and learning how to do this for ourselves?
+What are the dependencies?
+Where does one life begin and another end if all life is connected?
+Indigenous thought may challenge the concept of 'rewilding.'
+Co-existence and living harmoniously with the elements are not perceived as 'wild' or 'wildness.'
+Does modern understanding of wilderness deny humanity's genesis as part of the natural world?
+Have machines taken over the essence of being human, leaving us to relearn how to embody our humanity?

-So what are the right subjects to study anyway and how can getting to know yourself within regenerative communities and spaces benefit you?
-Are we well balanced and happy animals if we primarily focus on academic learning?
-Are we disadvantaged as ceatures if we uphold knowledge over wisdom?
-Does the written word actually make us civilized?
-Who or what are we pointing fingers at and calling uncivilized?
-What is involved in design and how can we master design?
+So, what are the right subjects to study?
+How can getting to know yourself within regenerative communities benefit you?
+Are we balanced and happy beings if we primarily focus on academic learning?
+Are we disadvantaged if we prioritize knowledge over wisdom?
+Does the written word truly make us civilized?
+Who or what do we label as uncivilized?
+What is involved in design, and how can we master it?

-It was heartwarming to witness students from 19 to 44 years old from diverse backgrounds share a fun and challenging permaculture excursion through some of Jamaica's natural terrain.
-This pathway took them to parts of themselves that were unknown and unexplored.
-Some even picked up some extended family along the way.
-It would be interesting to find out how this time in the forest impacted the rest of their student life, now that they had lived as Caribbean permaculturalists.
+It was heartwarming to witness students aged 19 to 44 from diverse backgrounds share a fun and challenging permaculture excursion through Jamaica's natural terrain.
+This journey led them to parts of themselves that were previously unknown.
+Some even found extended family along the way.
+It would be fascinating to discover how this time in the forest impacted the rest of their student life, now that they had lived as Caribbean permaculturalists.

-What happens to learning when some modern stressors are reduced or eliminated?
+What happens to learning when modern stressors are reduced or eliminated?

 Can academic objectives benefit from 'rewilding' inclusion?